Mapping Content for Different Stages of the Customer Journey

 Get Started on Mapping Content

 Content mapping and planning your content strategically is a good way to ensure you produce content that moves potential customers through their buyers journey effectively and, ideally, towards converting with you.
-Whilst this may be a simplified version and your full customer journey may be a whole lot more complex, this guide should hopefully give you some useful tips on how to get started.
+Whilst this may be a simplified version and your full customer journey may be a whole lot more complex, this guide should hopefully give you some useful tips on how to get started. high-quality, strategic content is key to a successful inbound marketing strategy so it's essential to get it right.
 If you are unsure what topics to use for your content why not try Answerthepublic or GoogleTrends to give you some data-based guidance?

 However, if you need more help and guidance on how to plan and execute a successful content strategy or would prefer to leave it to the experts, don’t hesitate to get in touch.
 We are Surrey based inbound marketing agency, Innovation Visual and we can help.